ganeshbelgur/rosary/README.md

 #### 10. loading-complex-models
 Demonstrates the use of Open Assimp library to load two complex models.
 The first model is a X-wing spacecraft from Star Wars and the second model is a Black Hawk, a helicopter used for military operations.

+#### 11. shadow-mapping
+Demonstartes the rendering of shadow maps using an additional framebuffer